dwalend/ContextAIDesignExercise/README.md

 Got it tested over lunch Monday

 Added a UML diagram.
 It's not very complex, but that's probably for the best.

-Assumptions

-I get to choose the data structures I'll be using, and don't have to worry about data plumbing.
-Normally I would expect a lot of structures to describe the products the company is selling - overengineered standards like RDFs https://www.w3.org/RDF/ or (more likely) organic systems like Amazon's Product Data JSON  https://jsonstudio.io/samples/amazon-product-data-response-json .
-Data plumbing would be the lion's share of the work, unless it were eclipsed by data clean-up.
-I'm assuming that working with existing data structures is not the interesting part of this exercise.

-Rules engines like DROOLS exist which neatly solve this sort of problem.
-I'm assuming that's out-of-bounds for the exercise, but would be worth discussing.

-I'm assuming the sales people and customer are letting me encode the rules or know some Scala.
-That last clause may sound crazy but is better than trying to build something ad hoc.
-Wildfire had laypeople writing rules using organic - and incomplete - domain-specific languages at the heart of their business plans.
-I decided not to go to a start-up that was headed down that same path in an interview cycle.
-The approach is not viable despite its appeal.
-Using a subset of a fully-grown language would eliminate the problems with organic growth.
-That's the basic model for Scala DSLs.
-If you're up for a 30-minute tangent - maybe my next NE Scala talk - ask me about my DSL thesis.

-I want to have a long discussion about how these rules are interpreted and how that might be useful for the customer.
-I'm having trouble imagining how this sort of score might be useful for anything beyond prizes for amusement park games.

-I'm assuming the products and rules are both small enough to fit comfortably in memory.
-I'm going to write the product scan so that it is just iterating though some map transformations and then summed and averaged as a gather at the end.
-If the products don't fit then streaming or even spreading it out and using Spark would not require much of a change.

-The text description talks about String attributes, but the example and UML diagram use enumerated attribute and BLUE.
-I'll put together something that can support both.

-It's not clear what to do if a product does not have a given feature defined.
-I decided to treat it as a failed condition.

 ---